dasdata/multisensecrown/ReadMe.md

 Use Arduino IDE for edit and deploy as explained in Hackster.io (https://www.hackster.io/dasdata/multisensecrown-e0daf9)

 ## Contributing
-If you like it feel free to contribute as you wish.
+If you like it or find this usefull, feel free to contribute or share.

 ## License
 [MIT]